IEP Accommodations and Modifications –

 One required section in your child’s IEP is the accommodations and modifications section.
 IEP accommodations provide your child equal access to the curriculum.

 For example, if your child can’t yet read, having audiobooks for all textbooks is a great IEP accommodation.
 The audio books let your child listen to the textbooks, so he has equal access to the information.

 Other accommodations can include help with note-taking, extended-time for testing, the ability to provide answers orally, etc. The accommodations your child gets depends on your child’s disability and educational needs.

 This section of the tutorial will help you understand the IEP accommodations and modifications section of your child’s IEP.
 The Objectives for this unit include the following:

-By the end of this unit, you will be able to:
+By the end of this “IEP Accommodations and Modifications” unit, you will be able to:

 – Explain the difference between accommodations and modifications.

-– List five examples of accommodations which do not affect a child’s progress in the general curriculum.
+– List five examples of IEP accommodations that don’t help your child progress in the general curriculum.

-– Explain why modifications should be avoided whenever possible.
+– Explain why modifications should be avoided when possible.

-Sometimes a child’s disabilities do not permit them to learn the same content, on grade-level, with their typical peers.
-In such cases, modifications to the general curriculum may be necessary.
-Maintain a keen involvement in your child’s education to insure modifications are not made where accommodations would suffice.
+Sometimes a child’s disabilities do not permit him to learn the same content, on grade-level, with typical peers.
+In those cases, modifications to the general curriculum may be necessary.

-List your child’s areas of disability.
-Use the resource sites listed later in this unit to research accommodations which might benefit your child.
+To begin with, list your child’s areas of disability.
+Use the resource sites listed later in this unit to research IEP accommodations that might help your child learn better.